yugokato/pytest-data-loader/README.md

 - `lazy_loading`: Enable or disable lazy loading
 - `force_binary`: Force the file to be read in binary mode
 - `onload_func`: A function to transform or preprocess loaded data before passing it to the test function
-- `id`: The ID for the loaded data.
+- `id`: The parameter ID for the loaded data.
 The file name is used if not specified

 ### @parametrize
 - `lazy_loading`: Enable or disable lazy loading